DSlaughter01/chesscpp/README.md

 # chesscpp
-Making an implementation of a game of chess
+Making an implementation of a game of chess in C++